api3dao/old-api3-docs/docs/dapis/introduction/why-use-dapis.md

 Lastly, dAPIs composed of curated sets of Beacons will power new applications demanding specific security guarantees.
-These guarantees will be provided by API3 in the form of coverage policies, payable in the case of data feed malfunction.
+These guarantees will be provided by API3 in the form of coverage plans, payable in the case of data feed malfunction.

 Altogether, dAPIs offer developers an improved solution for accessing off-chain